w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 Create a text file in the created directory with the filename `group.txt`.
 The contents of this file tell the email-sending script what to put in the subject line when the minutes go out.

 - For the regular weekly CCG call, it should say simply `Credentials CG`.
-- For task force calls use the appropriate name, eg. `CCG Verifiable Credentials for Education Task Force`.
+- For task force calls use the appropriate name.
+Currently used options include
+    - CCG Verifiable Credentials for Education Task Force
+    - Verifiable Credentials HTTP API
+    - Traceability Vocabulary

 The automatic email sending won't happen without this.